 Carbon Monoxide Alarm

-With the latest sensing technology, a clear loud alarm and BSI Kitemark approvals, the FireAngel CO-9B Carbon Monoxide Alarm offers the highest level of CO detection for you and your family.
+10 Year Lifetime Battery Looking for a CO-9X alarm replacement?
+With the latest sensing technology, a clear loud alarm and BSI Kitemark approval, the FA3820X4 offers the highest level of CO detection for your home and replaces end-of-life CO-9X alarms.
+Search 'B0B9HC17ZG' on Amazon to grab our exclusive Black Friday deal!

 Third party tested and approved.